jim-schwoebel/allie/README.md

 ## active things to finish before a live launch [ongoing list]

 ### ongoing
+- create live version of annotation script for audio, text, image, and video files (and add-in default_audio_annotators, default_text_annotators, default_image_annotators, and/or default_video_annotators into settings.json)
 - clean up datasets folder --> cleaning dir / augmentation dir (these can change to main directory tree), change labeling directory to annotation in main directory
 - create single-file annotation mode (instead of folders)
 - create single-file prediction mode (instead of folders)